stas7341/pch-kartinatv/README.txt

 Changes in version 0.6.3:
 - Details panel feature for full program name display.
   Switched off by default because of substantive slow down of browsing.
+- Details panel can be switched on/off via REPEAT button.
 - Colored buttons RED,GREEN,YELLOW and BLUE can now be assigned to channels via settings.inc file.